WITH OUR EDUCATION TEAM...

 Responsibilities:

-- Create safe opportunities for outdoor exploration and active play.
+Create physically and emotionally safe and inclusive opportunities for outdoor exploration and active play.

-- Assist with management of a variety of livestock (chickens, rabbits, sheep, and goats)
+Assist with management of the Education Garden and a variety of livestock (chickens, rabbits, ducks, quail, and goats).

-- Assist with other related farm or education tasks as needed
+Assist with other related farm or education tasks as needed, including occasionally leading farm tours for visiting groups.

 Qualifications:

-Above all, must enjoy working with kids and being outdoors!
+Above all, a successful candidate must enjoy working with kids and being outdoors!
 But also must:

-- Be able to work for all nine weeks of summer programming from Monday through Friday from June 26th - August 25th, from 8:00-3:00, and additional hours for planning and clean-up as necessary for a total of 35-40 hours a week.
+Be able to work for all four weeks of August programming from Monday through Friday from August 3rd-August 28th, from 8:00AM-3:30PM, and additional hours for planning and clean-up as necessary for a total of 35-40 hours a week.

-- Be comfortable working outdoors in all weather
+Be comfortable working outdoors in all weather, with plants and farm animals.

-- Hold First Aid and CPR certifications that will be valid from June 26 - August 25, 2023
+Hold First Aid and CPR certifications that will be valid for the duration of employment.

 Essential Functions:

-- Must be able to maintain visual and auditory awareness of a group
+Must be able to maintain visual and auditory awareness of a group of children.

-- Must be able to negotiate various types of terrain on the farm and in the
+Must be able to navigate various types of terrain on the farm and in the forest.

 Salary & Benefits: